-Relating to the Public Defender — Question 1 – I am voting YES – Shall the charter be amended by repealing Article IX, Public Defender, as this function is already provided by the State?
+Relating to the Public Defender — Question 1 – I am voting NO – Shall the charter be amended by repealing Article IX, Public Defender, as this function is already provided by the State?

-Relating to the Electric Power Authority – Question 2 – I am voting YES – Shall the Charter be amended to repeal Article XXX, which empowers the Council to create an electric power authority by ordinance?
+Relating to the Electric Power Authority – Question 2 – I am voting NO – Shall the Charter be amended to repeal Article XXX, which empowers the Council to create an electric power authority by ordinance?

 Relating to the Zoning Board of Appeals — Question 3- I am voting NO – Shall Article XIV, Planning Department, sections 14.01, 14.03, 14.12, 14.13, and 14.14 be amended by removing all references to the zoning board of appeals?
 NOTE: My No vote is based on my lack of understanding as to whether or not this diminishes the rights of those who would want to make an appeal.
 I understand the Planning Department wants this change, but I am not clear whether the replacement is adequate.

 While some make a strong argument that the three amendments above are not needed.
 I see no harm in “keeping them on the books” in case they might be needed in the future.

 Relating to the Public Access, Open Space, Natural Resources Preservation Fund — Question 4 – I am voting NO – Shall Article XIX, Financial Procedures, Section 19.15 © be amended to permit the Public Access, Open Space, Natural Resources Preservation Fund to include improvements?
 NOTE: I prefer these funds be used primarily to acquire new properties and am concerned that they will be used up by “improvements” which could drift into the realm of regular maintenance.
 These funds should be used to purchase long term assets (property) and not as operational funds.